PainsPerdus/gboi-kirby/docs/_posts/2020-07-01-mapgen-part2.md

 ## The linker did not like me

-I was stuck three long hours because of a tiny error that [@yberreby](https://github.com/yberreby) fixed in five minutes.
+I was stuck for three long hours because of a tiny error that [@yberreby](https://github.com/yberreby) fixed in five minutes.

 Basically, I declared a global variable in `global.h` with `FLOOR base_floor;`, and called it from two separate .c files.
-However, the linker was not cooperative and attached gave them two different memory locations, one being right in the middle of another variable!
+However, the linker was not cooperative and assigned them to two different memory locations, one being right in the middle of another variable!
 How do you solve this problem?
 By adding the keywork `extern` in the declaration in `global.h`: `extern FLOOR base_floor`.
 That's it!